 And all headless sites are not equal (like any website, they can be built incorrectly!), but they generally offer superior performance when adequately optimized.

 At Foster Commerce, we've successfully built headless websites for a few years using Craft CMS and NuxtJS.

 So, we're all in when it comes to headless websites for ecommerce.

-To help you understand why headless is an emerging trend in ecommerce, replace "headless" with "customer-centric" in the phrase "headless website," and you'll get it!
+To help you understand why headless websites are an emerging trend in ecommerce, replace "headless" with "customer-centric" and you'll get it.

 However, providing a superior customer experience is just one of many benefits a headless solution can provide.